Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 |1||May 11||Mosques, churches, and businesses are allowed to reopen||4.50|

 - Universities open: Universities opened and students will attend classes in-person or rotation as cases remain low.
 Read More

 - Education through television: Senegal continues to take a creative approach to COVID-19, releasing plans for remote learning by broadcasting lessons and lectures on TV while its schools remain closed.
 Read More

-- Guaranteed beds for coranavirus patients: Senegal's strategy has centered around an early pledge made by the government that every diagnosed coronavirus patient would receive a hospital bed.
+- Guaranteed beds for COVID-19 patients: Senegal's strategy has centered around an early pledge made by the government that every diagnosed coronavirus patient would receive a hospital bed.
 Read More

 - Ebola experience key to COVID-19 success: Preparation has been key to Senegal's early success in keeping cases low.
-Since the Ebola outbreak five years ago, the government has run several simulations training them to respond to virus outbreaks, and health officials created a coronavirus response plan in early January, over a month before the country's first case was reported.
+Since the Ebola outbreak five years ago, the government has run several simulations providing training to respond to virus outbreaks, and health officials created a COVID-19 response plan in early January, over a month before the country's first case was reported.
 Read More

 - Food and electricity relief for 1 million: The government announced a generous Economic and Social Resilience Program that will provide food and pay electricity bills for nearly one million households struggling as a result of the pandemic.
 Read More